 Former Elkhart County Highway Department worker Joseph Wodtkey addresses the Elkhart County Council during its meeting in Goshen on Saturday, April 12, 2014.
 Several former Highway Department workers spoke before the council showing frustration over being released and the workings of the department.(Jennifer Shephard/The Elkhart Truth) Elkhart County Commissioner John Letherman talks about the balancing act of governments in weighing financial decisions for county employees during a council meeting in Goshen Saturday, April 12, 2014.
 Several former highway department employees spoke during the public comment section of the meeting.(Jennifer Shephard/The Elkhart Truth) Elkhart County Sheriff Brad Rogers presents information regarding pay structures for his department to the Elkhart County Council during its meeting Saturday, April 12, 2014.(Jennifer Shephard/The Elkhart Truth) Elkhart County Commissioner Mike Yoder addresses the county council during its meeting in Goshen on Saturday, April 12, 2014.
 The release of several county highway department workers was discussed at the meeting.(Jennifer Shephard/The Elkhart Truth) Elkhart County Council member David Ashe, right, speaks during a council meeting in Goshen on Saturday, April 12 2014.
-Several former county highway department workers spoke to the council about recent lay-offs.(Jennifer Shephard/The Elkhart Truth) The early morning sun casts shadows of trees on the shades behind a small Statue of Liberty that sits near the windows during the Elkhart County Council meeting in Goshen on Saturday, April 12, 2014.(Jennifer Shephard/The Elkhart Truth)
+Several former county highway department workers spoke to the council about recent lay-offs.(Jennifer Shephard/The Elkhart Truth) (Buy this photo) The early morning sun casts shadows of trees on the shades behind a small Statue of Liberty that sits near the windows during the Elkhart County Council meeting in Goshen on Saturday, April 12, 2014.(Jennifer Shephard/The Elkhart Truth)

 Ex-highway workers speak out at Elkhart County Council meeting